Blog

 Giant hogweed is common across southern and central Ontario, south and central Vancouver Island, the Gulf Islands, and Greater Vancouver.

 Employers should refer to the Canadian Poisonous Plants Information System to learn which plants to avoid.
-Thorns or spines of non-poisonous plants, too, can cause injuries.
+Thorns or spines of non-poisonous plants can also cause injuries.

 Employers should conduct a risk assessment of their work site and put safety controls in place accordingly.
 The most effective safety control is to train your workers to identify and avoid hazardous plants.